Kabab torsh

 It is then cooked on skewers over charcoal.
 Traditionally, it is eaten with kateh (boiled rice) and a vast variety of Gilani side dishes.

-The most important point for preparing this kebab is to use a type of local vegetable called Chochaagh.

-This plant grows only in northern Iran and gives a special taste to Kabab torsh.
-Chochaagh vegetable is not specifically known in other parts of the world and belongs to the northern regions of Iran.
+The most important point for preparing this kebab is to use a type of local vegetable called "chochāgh/chochaagh" (چوچاغ, a plant like Eryngium planum; but this kind of plant grows only in northern Iran and gives a special taste to Kabab torsh.